10-Q 1 anik20230930_10q.htm FORM 10-Q anik20230930_10q.htm

 Basis of Presentation

-The accompanying unaudited condensed consolidated financial statements and related notes should be read in conjunction with the Company’s annual financial statements filed with its Annual Report on Form 10-K for the year ended December 31, 2022.
-The results of operations for the three-month and nine-month periods ended September 30, 2023 are not indicative of the results to be expected for the year ending December 31, 2023.
+The accompanying unaudited condensed consolidated financial statements and related notes should be read in conjunction with the Company’s annual financial statements filed with its Annual Report on Form 10-K for the year ended December 31, 2023.
+The results of operations for the three and nine-month periods ended September 30, 2024 are not indicative of the results to be expected for the year ending December 31, 2024.

 Segment Information